demisto/content-docs/docs/integrations/pack-docs.md

 ### How do I fix the dependencies?
 The cases can vary from one dependency to another.
 Fixing a dependency involves 3 parts:
 1. Making the necessary adaptation in the content (changing playbook, merging packs, moving files to another pack, replacing deprecated script with newer script)
-2. Changing “mandatory” to “false” in the pack dependencies
+2. Manually changing “mandatory” to “false” in the pack dependencies - only if the dependency really is optional and not mandatory, for example if an integration is used after a condition that ensures that it's enabled, and the flow continues normally otherwise.
+Another possible optional dependency is when an automation or a subplaybook is configured to be skipped if the pack is unavailable (through the advanced task settings).
 3. Removing the displayedImages section
 ![image](https://user-images.githubusercontent.com/43602124/89119548-ea1b9000-d4b7-11ea-88e8-b99c2f2214f1.png)